 Eventually, new anime fans will notice that a series they're watching has borrowed or directly parodied another program.
 Nods toward series viewers are familiar with can enhance an experience, and when someone sees that an anime they love is referencing a show they're not familiar with, it can open the door to a new series they might appreciate.

-Anime like Gintama, Pop Team Epic, and Osomatsu-san contain countless anime parodies, but they also appear in slightly more unexpected places, like Food Wars! and Assassination Classroom.
-Some are blatantly obvious, like when Ichiko transforms into L from Death Note, but others are a little more subtle, like when Saburo from Sgt.
+Anime like Gintama, Pop Team Epic, and Osomatsu-san contain countless anime parodies, but they also appear in slightly more unexpected places, like Food Wars!
+Some are blatantly obvious, like when Ichiko transforms into the great detective L, but others are a little more subtle, like when Saburo from Sgt.
 Frog walks into the room like he's Kaworu from Neon Genesis Evangelion.

 JoJo's Bizarre Adventure is known for its intensely animated fight scenes, as well as its use of an ability called Stands, where physical manifestations of the user's spirit fight for them.
 Food Wars! parodies this with a similarly animated cooking showdown that involves the ingredients getting up and punching each other.

 'Good Luck Girl!'
 Characters Transform Into The 'Death Note' Cast